 1. Ashwagandha (withania somnifera)

 This is the first adaptogen I turned to when I was feeling overwhelmed and exhausted, and it’s still a personal favorite.
-Ashwagandha is “known to give you the strength and stamina of a stallion”, but still gentle enough for anyone coping with anxiety.
+Ashwagandha is “known to give you the strength and stamina of a stallion”, but is gentle enough for anyone coping with anxiety.
 When taken regularly, it can ease anxiety and improve sleep.